 Legally splitting up a property

-The agreements for the sale of the apartments should state that after the second sale he will transfer the freehold of the building, with him retaining the plot.
+The agreements for the sale of the apartments should state that after the second sale you will transfer the freehold of the building, with you retaining the plot.
 The transfer document would then be a transfer of part of the title.
-If he chooses not to transfer the freehold to the lessees, then the plot would remain as part of the freehold title.
-If he then wanted to sell it off, he might have to offer a right of first refusal to the lessees.
+If you choose not to transfer the freehold to the lessees, then the plot would remain as part of the freehold title.
+If you then wanted to sell it off, you might have to offer a right of first refusal to the lessees.
 Similarly, the lessees, if they chose to exercise their right to acquire the freehold, would potentially be able to acquire that at the same time.

-When he sells off the apartments, he must be sure to reserve any rights he might need to develop the plot, for example for access, running of services etc. Mr. Allen might also want to take advice from a planning consultant, before selling the apartments, of the likelihood of getting planning consent to develop the plot.
+When you sell off the apartments, you must be sure to reserve any rights you might need to develop the plot, for example for access, running of services etc. You might also want to take advice from a planning consultant, before selling the apartments, of the likelihood of getting planning consent to develop the plot.

 This advice does not constitute specific legal advice, which should always be sought on a particular problem.

-Mischa Borris, White and Co Solicitors
+With thanks to Mischa Borris, White and Co Solicitors